-While this number has clearly increased exponentially with the advent of computerisation and technological advancement, it remains surprisingly high given the relative paucity of ad mediums available during this period.
+While these numbers have clearly increased exponentially with the advent of computerisation and technological advancement, it remains surprisingly high given the relative paucity of ad mediums available during this period.

 Marketing expert Ron Marshall has also undertaken his own experiments to determine precisely how many ads he was exposed to during a typical day.

-During the course of this investigation, he encountered a staggering 487 ad messages and promotions before ending his breakfast, and this makes the reported figure of 5,000 seem far more reasonable.
+During the course of this investigation, he encountered a staggering 487 ad messages and promotions before ending his breakfast.

 Heralding the Impact of Online Advertising